UdeS-GRO/S4H2019-bro-bot/electrical hardware/README.md

 This section contains all the circuits in the project (except commercial PCB),

 Some circuits is in a .fzz format.
 You will need to install the free sofware **Fritzing** to read/edit it.
-The installation procedure can be found in the Wiki
+The installation procedure can be found in the Wiki.